subuser-security/subuser/docs/index.rst

 Subuser is free open-source software
 ------------------------------------

-Subuser is licensed under the LGPL v3.
+Subuser is licensed under the LGPL-3.0.
 You can download the source code by clicking `here <https://github.com/subuser-security/subuser>`_.

 `Download source  <https://github.com/subuser-security/subuser>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^